MsaasAPI/API/Postman/README.md

 + Quick prototyping: No heavy-duty IDE is needed.
 Just provision the parameters and leave the lower-level plumbing to Postman.
 Some lines of JavaScript will be needed only if advanced customization is desired.
 + Fault isolation: Decouple the client application from the trouble-shooting process, and therefore enable the user to pingpoint other issues such as the configuration and network.
 + Lower technical requirement: Although JavaScript literacy is advisible, it requires no programming knowledge to make basic API calls.
 This enable non-technical members (PM, analyst, agent, etc) to conduct preliminary support or testing.
-+ Not but least, its UX is more friendly than intimidating comparing to other common competitors.
++ Last but not least, its UX is more friendly than intimidating comparing to other common competitors.

 ## License
 Copyright (c) Microsoft Corporation.
 All rights reserved.
 Licensed under the MIT License (the "License");